nagyistge/COMPBASE/README.md

 ===================

 BUILDING the project
- - install the project competence-shared
+ - install the project competence-application with: clean package -Dmaven.test.skip=true.
- - package the competence-database project with: clean package -Dmaven.test.skip=true
+ - This will compile all required projects but might take a while.

 STARTING the project